-- Standard soak cost: TBA (Guests are discounted) for a one-hour session
+- Standard soak cost: $79 NZD guests/$158 public for a two-person one-hour session

 Driftaway Queenstown is branded as New Zealand’s newest holiday park, and it is certainly worth the stop!
 Located further south than Onsen, these pools are in the Frankton Arm area, but still about 10 minutes away from Queenstown.

 With cabins, camping, family units, and studio units, we also recommend staying for a few days to make the most of your time at Driftaway.
+If you rented a campervan in Queenstown, this is the perfect stop at the beginning or end of your South Island road trip.
 Not only will you have lake views and access to the hot pools, but you’ll also have full use of the facility hub to cook, do laundry, eat meals, and dry off after skiing.

-The idyllic area is full of guests that are looking to enjoy the scenery, meet new people, and relax in a lively-yet-tranquil space.
+The idyllic area is full of guests who are looking to enjoy the scenery, meet new people, and relax in a lively yet tranquil space.

 3. Hot Tub on the Hillside